 - Just like school, set clear expectations and ground rules for when your child is on-line.
 If they understand what is and isn’t acceptable, it may help them to navigate any problems in the future.

 - Make sure all devices that connect to the internet have parental controls to help you set appropriate boundaries.
-Find your service provider and learn how to set your controls. if you are unsure about this, please contact Miss Noble our E-Safety lead who will be only too happy to help.
+Find your service provider and learn how to set your controls. if you are unsure about this, please contact Mrs Reeve our ICT and Online Safety lead, who will be only too happy to help.